microsoft/sql-server-language-extensions/language-extensions/dotnet-core-CSharp/sample/regex/README.md

 ## Compile and create a .dll file
 Package your classes and dependencies into a `.dll` files.
 You can create a `.csproj` file called **RegexSample.csproj** and copy the following code into that file.

-Replace **[path]\Microsoft.SqlServer.CSharpExtension.dll** with the path to the **Microsoft.SqlServer.CSharpExtension.dll** to find the implementation of the sdk AbstractSqlServerExtensionExecutor.
+Replace **[path]\Microsoft.SqlServer.CSharpExtension.dll** with the path to the **Microsoft.SqlServer.CSharpExtension.dll** (found inside the unzipped folder from [Download required files](download-required-files) to find the implementation of the sdk AbstractSqlServerExtensionExecutor.

 [RegexSample.csproj](./pkg/RegexSample.csproj) is already included in this sample.
 The sample uses a relative path to Microsoft.SqlServer.CSharpExtension.dll.